steevehook/5m-friday/vgo-modules/Plan.md

 ### Explain `go.sum` - **The instructions**
 - It contains the entire dependency graph (transitive deps)
 - It is a snapshot of a reproducible build
+- Normally never modify this file, it is generated

 ### Let's get rid of `// indirect` & add a small example